leesolutions/marionette/README.md

 To Do
 ----

-1) Complete implementation for puppet runs.

-2) Example of executing a run.

-3) Instructions for setting up SSH Tunnel to secure marionette.
+1) Instructions for setting up SSH Tunnel to secure marionette.